top of page

 BRETT STEFFENILLA | Undergraduate Research Assistant

-My name is Brett Steffenilla and I am an undergraduate student here at The Ohio State University.
-I am a neuroscience major on the pre-med track hoping to become a doctor one day.
-I chose to research sleep because while working in the hospital setting, I noticed how a lack of sleep impacts both staff and patients negatively.
-By researching the mechanisms behind sleep, I hope to increase the field’s understanding and prioritization of such a fundamental pillar of health.
+Brett Steffenilla is an undergraduate student at The Ohio State University.
+He is a neuroscience major on the pre-med track hoping to become a doctor one day.
+Brett chose to research sleep because while working in the hospital setting, he noticed how a lack of sleep impacts both staff and patients negatively.
+By researching the mechanisms behind sleep for his honors thesis, he hopes to increase the field’s understanding and prioritization of this fundamental pillar of health.

 bottom of page